 Have you ever caught your kitty trying to take a nibble of the plants in your herb garden?
 While you may be asking yourself if your cat has turned into a vegetarian, the truth is that it’s perfectly natural for felines to sometimes develop a taste for greenery.
 The more important question that you should be asking is if the plant your cat is munching on is safe for her.

 When it comes to your cat and parsley, you don’t have to fret.
-Parsley is perfectly safe for cats to consume, as long as it is in moderation.
+Parsley is safe for cats to consume, as long as it is in moderation.

 Let’s take a closer look at everything you need to know about cats eating parsley.